 The following section provides estimated range to effects for fishes exposed to sound and energy produced by explosives.
 Ranges are calculated using criteria from Table 3.6-13 and Table 3.6-14 and the Navy Acoustic Effects Model.
 Fishes within these ranges would be predicted to receive the associated effect.
 Ranges may vary greatly depending on factors such as the cluster size, location, depth, and season of the activity.

-Table 3.6-15 provides ranges to effect for all fishes without a swim bladder.
-Only one table (Table 3.6-16) is provided for ranges to effect for all fishes with a swim bladder due to identical numeric thresholds across each hearing group.
+Table 3.6-15 provides range to mortality and injury for all fishes.
+Only one table (Table 3.6-16) is provided for range to TTS for all fishes with a swim bladder.
 However, ranges to TTS for fishes with a swim bladder not involved in hearing would be shorter than those reported because this effect has not been observed from the designated threshold in Table 3.6-14.